datacarpentry/spreadsheets-socialsci/episodes/01-format-data.md

 >
 > This is a real dataset, however, it has been simplified for this workshop.
 > If you're interested in exploring the full dataset further, but you can
-> download it [from Figshare](FIXME add link) and work with it using exactly the same tools we’ll learn about today.
+> download it from Figshare and work with it using exactly the same tools we’ll learn about today.
+>
+> For more information about the dataset and to download it from Figshare, check out the [Social Sciences workshop data page](http://www.datacarpentry.org/socialsci-workshop/data).
 {: .callout}